 Beginning in 2017, HUD requires all Consolidated Plans submitted after January 1, 2018 to address Broadband and Hazardous Mitigation Resiliency.
-This rule amends HUD's Consolidated Plan regulations to require that local jurisdictions, to consider two additional concepts in con plan efforts.
-The first concept is how to address the need for broadband access for low and moderate-income residents in the communities they serve.
-The second concept added to the Con Plan process requires local jurisdictions to consider incorporating resilience to natural hazard risks, taking care to anticipate how risks will increase due to climate change, into development of the plan to begin addressing impacts of climate change on low- and moderate-income residents.
+This rule amends HUD's Consolidated Plan regulations to require local jurisdictions to consider two additional compliance issues in their Con Plan efforts.
+The first issue is how to address the need for broadband access for low and moderate-income residents in the communities they serve.
+The second issue added to the Con Plan process requires local jurisdictions to consider incorporating resilience to natural hazard risks, taking care to anticipate how risks will increase due to climate change, into development of the plan to begin addressing impacts of climate change on low- and moderate-income residents.

-To comply with HUD's broadband and resiliency requirements, the City has incorporated actions into the con plan process:
+To comply with HUD's broadband and resiliency requirements, the City has incorporated actions into the Con Plan process:

-Low-moderate income residents were surveyed on their current needs regarding broadband accessibility and affordability Broadband internet service providers were contacted to develop a plan of increasing affordability to low-moderate income residents in the City
+Low-to-moderate income residents were surveyed on their current needs regarding broadband accessibility and affordability Broadband internet service providers were contacted to develop a plan of increasing affordability to low-to-moderate income residents in the City